cabforum/servercert/docs/Bylaws.md

 Votes cast before a Member's suspension is announced will stand.

    3.3 **Application Process**
-Applicants shall supply information and follow a process to become members.
+Applicants shall supply information and follow a process to become members and assign Voting Representatives.
 [specify]

 4. **Dependencies and Liaisons**